xygeni/xygeni-action/README.md

 gh secret set --org ORG_NAME XYGENI_TOKEN --visibility all
 ```

-You may use the corresponding
+You may use the corresponding GitHub webpages for setting the api token as a secret named `XYGENI_TOKEN` at the appropriate scope.

 ### Add a step calling the action to a workflow